prabhavnegi/Express-server-jwt/README.md

   For authorization, Passport library is used which will verify the jwt token every time we visit the protected route.

+  #### user need to edit .env which contains your mongodb uri key and your secret key.

   ### Working
   The api is tested on **postman**

   🔵 A get request http://localhost:5000/users will send a json file conatining all the users.